PouriaTolouei/StarlinkGamingScripts/README.md

 <br> On each of the systems, follow these steps: <br> <br>

 7. Under the Varibles and Constants section of the script, adjust the following based on your system:
-   - INTERFACE: The network interace you wish to collect your data over.
+   - INTERFACE: The network interface you wish to collect your data over.
    - PROFILE_PATH: Your chrome profile path which can be found in chrome://version/ under the "Profile Path" field (use the parent folder).
+      - This is necessary to automatically login into Geforce Now during automation.
    - CAPTURE_PATH: The directory for saving the data: script_directory/Results/temp/ (The results and temp folders will be created automatically).
    - EXHAUST_POS_X and EXHAUST_POS_Y: The center position for the car's exhaust depending on the screen resolution.
 8. Log into Geforce Now on your chrome browser and in the settings, adjust the following options based on your needs: